tarantool/doc/doc/reference/configuration/cfg_binary_logging_snapshots.rst

     from immediately removing :ref:`write-ahead log<internals-wal>` files after a node restart.
     This delay eliminates possible erroneous situations when the master deletes WALs needed by :ref:`replicas <replication-roles>` after restart.
-    As a consequence, replicas sync with a master faster after its restart and don't need to download all the data again.
+    As a consequence, replicas sync with the master faster after its restart and don't need to download all the data again.

     Once all the nodes in the replica set are up and running,